 Your second project was renovating a Victorian three-bedroom terraced house in London.
 Another has been you video series on how to renovate a house in 30 days for £15,000, plus videos on specific room renovations.
 What’s the plan for your next project for the YouTube channel?

 I have lots of exciting things coming up.
 A time lapse video showing the internal and external build of a bespoke £30,000 garden room over 8 weeks, several full house renovations, a kitchen refurbishment which Selco are so impressed with (they supplied the kitchen) they are sending a film crew to showcase it and interview me and I’ve also quoted on a loft conversion that I am hoping to get!
+In these projects, we were able to do the work efficiently thanks to the best power tools for sale.

 What have you found to be the biggest challenge to date from your various renovation projects?